Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

  Differences from older OpenLANE versions
 In the new version, FP_CORE_UTIL, FP_CORE_VMETAL and FP_CORE_HMETAL environment variables are missing in ioPlacer.log and config.tcl.
-They need to be included in config.tcl file. run_floorplan fails after the STA analysis in the new version.
+They need to be included in config.tcl file.
+'run_floorplan' fails after the STA analysis in the new version.
 An alternate command can be used: init_floorplan SPEF extraction need not be externally performed in the new version.
 It has been integrated into the OpenLANE flow
 Note: In the new version following commands may be used for an error-free flow: